 Some carrot juices, especially freshly prepared varieties, may not have been pasteurized to kill harmful bacteria.
-Pregnant women, older adults, young children, and those with compromised immune systems should avoid unpasteurized carrot juice.
+Pregnant people, older adults, young children, and those with compromised immune systems should avoid unpasteurized carrot juice.

 While it’s not harmful, it can be alarming.
 Temporarily removing sources of beta carotene from your diet typically resolves the issue.

 Finally, carrot juice has less fiber than whole carrots and contains natural sugars.
-Since the lower fiber content means that its sugars are absorbed more quickly, drinking too much may spike your blood sugar levels.
+The lower fiber content means its sugars are absorbed more quickly, so drinking too much carrot juice may spike your blood sugar levels.

-Some varieties of carrot juice may not be pasteurized and should be avoided by certain populations, including pregnant women.
+Some varieties of carrot juice may not be pasteurized and should be avoided by certain populations, including pregnant people.
 Drinking too much may also temporarily change your skin color.

 Carrot juice is incredibly nutritious, providing potassium, several carotenoids, and vitamins A, C, and K.

-Since it contains natural sugars, you may want to drink it in moderation.
+Since it contains natural sugars, you may want to drink carrot juice in moderation.